tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

     }

 	.. note::
-		For an example of a system, please read the script below:
+		For an example of a system, please inspect the script below:
 			* BenchStateSystem.cs.

 .. _pedestrianStates: